jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   it looks like the ``duration`` function encountered a `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_ with a different message than the one the test expects, I am glad I specified the error to catch or the test would have missed this

-* The ``parse_timestamp`` function tries to convert the string to an integer but the string is currently in the wrong format
+* The ``parse_timestamp`` function tries to convert the string_ to an integer but it is currently in the wrong format

   .. code-block:: python